Home for Global Students

 Wollongong

-Wollongong is one of the favourite cities for international students because of its reasonable prices and pleasant living environment.
+Wollongong is one of the favourite and most affordable cities in Australia for international students because of its reasonable prices and pleasant living environment.
 Located only 80 kilometres from Sydney, the city is conveniently located and known for its rich natural beauty.

 Average weekly cost of living: